 Fixed Fee Investigations - Contesting a will on a budget

-It is not always obvious at the outset of a contested will dispute whether the claim is likely to have sufficient merit to justify it being pursued all the way.
+When you are considering contesting a will it is not always obvious at the outset whether the claim is likely to have sufficient legal merit to justify it being pursued all the way.

-People on a tight budget are understandably wary about incurring unlimited legal costs and solicitors fees.
+Those on a tight budget are understandably wary about incurring unlimited legal costs and solicitors fees.
 Therefore, to avoid an open ended liability for solicitors costs, we offer clients the option of setting an initial fee limit.
-This enables them to budget for the claim and we will undertake as much investigatory work as we can.
-Once the limit has been reached we will report back and an informed decision can then be taken as to whether further costs should be incurred.
+This enables them to budget for the claim and allows us to undertake as much investigatory work as we can.
+Once the limit has been reached we will report back and an informed decision can then be taken as to whether further legal costs should be incurred.
 We can also reconsider at that stage whether the case will be suitable for funding on a No Win-No Fee basis.

 Our fixed fee option for contesting a will starts at as little as £500 plus VAT and disbursements.
 The scheme is entirely flexible and we can customise it to suit your particular needs.

 Call our FREE helpline on 0808 1391596 to discuss how we can best fund your case or send us an email with brief details.